mmshahria/GlassboardTech-API-Reference/Subscriptions/POST Generate a signing document.md

 <strong>key<strong> `string`

+A unique string for this file

 <strong>thumbnail<strong> `string`

-A short-lived link to the document's thumbnail, if available.A thumbnail for the document, if available.
+A short-lived link to the file's thumbnail, if available.

 <strong>lastModified<strong> `string`

-The last time the document was modified.
+The last time the file was modified by anyone.

 <strong>createdAt<strong> `date-time`

-The time at which the document was created.
+The time and date at which the file was created.

 <strong>updatedAt<strong> `date-time`

-The time at which the document was updated.
+The time and date at which the file was updated.

 <strong>deletedAt<strong> `date-time`

-The time at which the document was deleted.
+The time and date at which the file was deleted.

 <strong>isDeleted<strong> `boolean`

-Has the value _true_ if this particular document is deleted; otherwise, the value _false_.
+Has the value _true_ if this particular file is deleted; otherwise, the value _false_.

 <strong>generating<strong> `boolean`

+Has the value true if this file is currently being generated (If dynamically created); otherwise, the value false.

 <strong>isPublic<strong> `boolean`

-Has the value _true_ if this particular document is Public; otherwise, the value _false_.
+Has the value _true_ if this particular file is Public; otherwise, the value _false_.

 <strong>additionalProperties<strong> `object`